cerati/p2z-tests/README.md

 #### Compilers: gcc, nvcc
 ALPAKA_INSTALL_ROOT should be set to the Alpaka install root directory.
 (Refer to ./src/alpaka_src_gpu/Readme.md to install Alpaka.)

+The computation and communication patterns of this Alpaka version (alpaka) is logically equivalent to CUDA version 3 (cudav3).

 ```shell
 $ make COMPILER=nvcc MODE=alpaka #compile src/alpaka_src_gpu/src/propagate-toz-test_alpaka_cpu_gpu.cpp for GPU using nvcc